 Programming a vast array of some 288 features films, the Toronto International Film Festival offers a varied and overwhelming selection.
 One course of action is to see films by known directors or that have played at other festivals, with some allowance for happenstance, taking a chance on a movie based on the very brief synopsis on the festival’s website.
 Otherwise, without an agenda, you’re a deer in the headlights, faced with too many options.
 Luckily, my educational guesses paid off; I didn’t see one film I regretted, and I avoided second-guessing that I should be at another screening.
 Unlike one colleague, I never felt that I had seen the worst movie of my life.

 The most pointed deconstruction involves the twisted interpretations of Bible verses, quoted to justify human bondage.
 The dialogue also counters movies like Django Unchained.
-The n-word is spoken liberally in its historical context, as a demeaning form of address, so even the temperate Canadian-born everyman played by Brad Pitt casually and matter-of-factly uses the word while expressing sympathy for how Solomon is treated.
-Throughout, the screenplay immerses the viewer with 19th-century speak: “I promise you I will have satisfaction for this infraction,” Solomon’s oath; or slave trader Paul Giamatti’s confession, “My sentimentality extends to the length of a coin.”
+The n-word is spoken liberally in its historical context, as a demeaning form of address, so even the temperate Canadian-born everyman played by Brad Pitt casually uses the word while expressing sympathy for how Solomon is treated.
+Throughout, the screenplay immerses the viewer with 19th-century speak: Solomon’s oath, “I promise you I will have satisfaction for this infraction;” or slave trader Paul Giamatti’s confession, “My sentimentality extends to the length of a coin.”

 Even without the visual effects, Gravity lifts off, but for two other films, 3-D was the main enticement.
 Beyond the Edge, a New Zealand documentary, honors native son Sir Edmund Hillary’s scaling of Mount Everest as part of the British effort in “the last great colonial project.”
 (As in Gravity, the lack of oxygen becomes an issue.)
 The 360-degree panoramic view at the top is breathtaking, but this step-by-step recounting of the historic feat, through the archival audio from the reserved Sir Hillary (a self-described “rough, old country boy”), is as dry as the dehydrated Himalayan air at 29,000 feet.
 Kevin Macdonald’s gripping Touching the Void (2003) still has not been displaced as the most exciting mountain-climbing film.

-By chance, the festival was something of a mini-gay film fest, as it presented many high quality films that are now up for grabs for GLBT festivals or for anyone attracted to thoughtful filmmaking.
+By chance, the festival was something of a mini-gay film fest.
+It presented many high quality films that are now up for grabs for GLBT festivals or for anyone attracted to thoughtful filmmaking.
 The most endearing film I saw out of 36 films was Bad Hair from Venezuela, which was also an introduction to its director, Mariana Rondón.
 Like many of the films that I admired, it was shot guerrilla style, in Caracas.
-Ten-year-old Junior’s mother, Marta (a steely Samantha Castillo), a single woman in her early 30s, bristles at the way her son dances and at his habit of locking himself in the bathroom to preen before the mirror and straighten out his thick curly hair with her comb.
+Ten-year-old Junior’s mother, Marta (a steely Samantha Castillo), a single woman in her early 30s, bristles at the way her son dances and at his habit of locking himself in the bathroom to preen before the mirror and straighten out his thick curly hair.
 However, his grandma knows the score.
-She reassures Marta that she doesn’t need to fear about Junior joining a gun-wielding gang; he just wants to look good, to style his hair like the contestants in the Miss Venezuelan beauty pageant that he and his best friend watch (or like his mom’s).
+She reassures Marta that she doesn’t need to fear about Junior joining a gun-wielding gang; he just wants to look good, to style his hair like the contestants in the Miss Venezuelan beauty pageant that he and his best friend watch.

-What really drives Marta up the wall is the boy’s obvious crush on the handsome grocer, while Junior is jealous by the attention and intimacy she lavishes on his lighter skinned baby brother.
+What really drives Marta up the wall is the boy’s obvious crush on a handsome grocer, while Junior is jealous by the attention and intimacy she lavishes on his light skin baby brother.
 In between scenes of Junior’s determination to find the right hair relaxer and those of his grandma teaching him dance moves are the starkly sinister moments of Marta trying to make her son straight (“Men don’t sit down to pee.”).
 As Junior, Samuel Lange is a find.

 Among the documentaries, The Dog extends convicted bank robber John Wojtowicz’s 15 minutes of fame into an unexpurgated blast of gay 1970s New York.
 (Oh, so that why he’s called Little John.)
 Filmed over a period of years, he physically shrinks before your eyes after his diagnosis of skin cancer.
 A self-professed pervert, Wojtowicz boasts of four wives and 23 girlfriends as proof.
 Among his many personas, he was a Goldwater delegate in 1964, a draftee in Vietnam, and a member of the Gay Activist Alliance soon after Stonewall.
 In 1972, he and two co-conspirators robbed a bank, partially to pay for a sex-change operation for Wojtowicz’s lover, Ernie.
 (A gay priest had married them in Greenwich Village, seen in very grainy video footage.)
 The stand-off with police, which resulted in the taking of hostages, was the basis of Sidney Lumet’s seminal 1975 drama, Dog Day Afternoon, starring Al Pacino, a physical match for Wojtowicz.